-Fortunately, there are several successful tools and processes that all businesses can use to stay safe from phishing attacks.
+Fortunately, there are several successful tools, like anti phishing software, and processes that all businesses can use to stay safe from phishing attacks.
 In this article, we’ll dive into these techniques and discuss how you can apply them to combat phishing at scale.

 Phishing is a constantly evolving practice and attackers are continuing to get more sophisticated with their techniques.

 Phishing attacks are increasingly successful due to some subtle tactics, which include but are not limited to:

 "Phishing attacks become increasingly risky when targeted at executives, managers, and others in the organization with access to sensitive information and/or funds."

 Using email spoofing or business email compromise, an attacker impersonates the head of an organization or department to coerce employees into sharing sensitive information.

 This often happens at particularly large organizations where a lower-level employee is less likely to question their CEO or head of department such as the CFO or HR.
 For example, the attacker may instruct employees to initiate a wire transfer to an external organization.

 A subset of spear phishing, where the attacker goes after high-value targets, like celebrities or politicians.
 In general, the conversion on this is lower since most so-called whales have security teams and processes in place for this specific type of spear phishing prevention.

 However, the implications are much greater when they do happen, as such high-profile people can often influence politics, markets, and more.
 The infamous 2016 leak of Hillary Clinton’s campaign emails was the direct result of a whaling attack.